 Reminding me of an old phonograph, or gramophone, the large spiral horn shape of the speaker twists and turns with its exquisite curves and delicate arcs.
-There is refinement in detail, with such ingenuity and craftsmanship.
+There is refinement in detail, with ingenuity and craftsmanship.

 What inspired the Bellaphone shape?